 Bradley Cantrell is a landscape architect and scholar whose work focuses on the role of computation and media in environmental and ecological design.
-Professor Cantrell received his BSLA from the University of Kentucky and his MLA from the Harvard Graduate School of Design.
-He is currently an Associate Professor of Landscape Architectural Technology and Director of the Master in Landscape Architecture Degree Programs at the Harvard Graduate School of Design and has held academic appointments at the Rhode Island School of Design and the Louisiana State University Robert Reich School of Landscape Architecture where he led the school as graduate coordinator and director.
+He is currently the Professor and Chair of the Landscape Architecture Department at the University of Virginia School of Architecture.
+He has held academic appointments at the Harvard Graduate School of Design, The Rhode Island School of Design, and the Louisiana State University Robert Reich School of Landscape Architecture.
 His work in Louisiana over the past decade points to a series of methodologies that develop modes of modeling, simulation, and embedded computation that express and engage the complexity of overlapping physical, cultural, and economic systems.
+Cantrell’s work has been presented and published in a range of peer-reviewed venues internationally including ACADIA, CELA, EDRA, ASAH, and ARCC.

 Cantrell is the co-author of two books that focus on digital representation techniques specific to the profession of landscape architecture.
 The first book, Digital Drawing for Landscape Architecture, connects traditional analog techniques and methods of representation to similar digital methodologies.
 Digital Drawing for Landscape Architecture won a 2012 ASLA Award of Excellence and has become a standard text for many landscape architecture programs as well as professional reference that is currently being published in its second edition.
 The second book, Modeling the Environment, explores an approach to digital modeling that is specific to environmental design and landscape architecture.
 The methodologies highlighted in the book foreground environment, topography, and temporal processes through the lens of the digital composite.